zzz686970/software_engineer/gcp_data_engineer_notes.md

 > easier to setup, shorted setup time, no capitial cost, pay as go
 > Notice some sensitive or critical data can not be stored in the cloud.

+What will change to a traditional company?

+- Capacity planning
+- TCO calculations, using service instead of leasing/buying servers
+- OpEx/CapEx allocation is adjusted as services are consumed vs using capital expenditures.

 Why GCP?
 - Performance